A Finnish Summer with Turisas

 A Finnish Summer with Turisas is a documentary film by and about the Finnish metal band Turisas, featuring live performances.
 It was released on 3 November 2008 in Europe and 25 November 2008 for the United States.

+Critical reception

+Powermetal.de said the disc is a must-have for the fans of the band.
+Exclaim! wrote: "A Finnish Summer with Turisas is one of the better metal DVDs I've seen lately [...]".